drweb86/butil/help/Other/Frequently Asked Questions.md

-# Links in about tab are not opened
-This is your OS issue.
-To fix it, please do the next with administrative privileges Start\Control Panel\Programs\Default programs tab and configure it.

 # Where can I configure the temporary folder?
 In some cases free size of temp folder is too low.
 To change TEMP folder location please do: